christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 King names and titles: Aži-Sar / Asander / Alexander / Caesar / Kaiser / Czar / Shah / Osiris / Izates / Jesus are linguistic variations of the same supreme office across different linguistic zones of the empire.
 Sarlagab (the second Gutian ruler of the Gutian Dynasty of Sumer), Šarru/Sargon of Akkad's title (Akkadia: Akkadian Sarrum becomes Persian Xšaya-/Xšayathiya), Sar (Scythian), Šarri (Hurrian), -sar (Hittite), Caesar (Rome), Kaiser (Germany), Tsar (Russia), Shah/Xšaya (Persia), Asander (King of Bosporus): Asan-der = As (Lord/Serpent) + Andros (Man) = "Serpent-Lord-Man" or "Dragon-Man".
 Alexander: Aži-ander or Alak-san-der (Hurrian/Hittite) = Same formula: "Dragon-Man".
 Caesar: Aesar -> Kaesar -> Caesar or Kai-Sar.
 Kai (Greek: "and" but also a prefix of greatness) + Sar (King).
 Kaisar = "The Great King".
 The C is a Hellenized graft. Šarru/Sargon of Akkad's title (Akkadia: Akkadian Sarrum becomes Persian Xšaya-/Xšayathiya), Sar (Scythian), Šarri (Hurrian), -sar (Hittite).

 Deities: Osiris/Asar (Egyptian) is a direct link to As (Lord).
 Osiris is the deified form of the Dragon King archetype.
 Jesus: Ie-Zeus (Divine Zeus).
 But Zeus=Dyēus (Sky Father).
 The Scythian form?
 Izas (as in Izates).
 Izates = Ie (divine) + Zates (cognate of Zeus).
 Ie-sus (Esus).
 The title connects to the Celtic Esus (Lord), another avatar of the same archetype, Zarathustra (Sar + Ustra = "serpent-lord"), Saraswati (Hindi goddess of knowledge), Šaruma (Mitanni deity), feminine Sarai (or "Sarah" meaning "princess" (Genesis 17:15)).

-The Flavian-Vatican 'damnatio memoriae' operation attempted to erase the Asii from the historical record.
-But the coins still say As.
-The Jats still say Asinder.
-The Ossetians still call themselves As.
-The Russians are still the Roxolani—the "Shining Asii".
-And the river Narmada still flows from the Asii mountains to the Asii sea.

 **2.2 The Branches of the Dragon Empire**